kumarchetan-1/Coursera-application/README.md

 Acknowledgements

-	• Coursera for providing a wide range of online courses.
+- Coursera for providing a wide range of online courses.
-	• Node.js and React for their powerful frameworks.
+- Node.js and React for their powerful frameworks.

-### Tips for Customization
-- **Features**: Add or remove features based on the actual functionalities of your application.
-- **Technologies Used**: Update the technologies as per your implementation.
-- **Installation Steps**: Ensure the installation instructions are accurate for your project's structure.
-- **Usage Instructions**: Provide detailed steps if there are specific usage instructions or workflows within the app.

-Feel free to tweak any sections to better match your project!